 Therefore a nationwide drive to train faculty for all education institutions, from primary schools to the highest levels of learning, is urgently required.
 The Union human resource development ministry should encourage the promotion of private institutions such as the Azim Premji University which has focus and funds to make a difference in producing good quality faculty in sufficiently large numbers.
 Simultaneously, research funding must increase substantially.
 Government and industry must pour money into research.
 China started doing this, decades back and is now a global centre for innovation and development.
-Moreover, the teaching ____ of faculty must be balanced so that they have time to research and write high quality papers.
+Moreover, the teaching load on faculty must be balanced so that they have time to research and to write high quality papers.

-The country’s college and universities also need good governance.
-Therefore scholars with knowledge and competence should be appointed to institutional boards and governing councils and vice chancellors must be appointed on the basis of competence rather than connections.
+The country’s colleges and universities also need good governance.
+Therefore scholars with administrative skill, leadership qualities, knowledge and competence should be appointed to institutional boards and governing councils and vice chancellors must be appointed on the basis of competence rather than connections.
 Currently, the governing board of universities tend to be packed with bureaucrats, small businessmen, notwithstanding the reality that they have little to contribute.
 Boards must be small, have people who are successful practitioners or specialists, and who are able to improve the systems and processes of academic institutions.

 Due to acute supply-demand imbalances created in higher education by a plethora of licence-permit-quota rules and regulations legislated over decades for private higher -- especially professional -- education, profiteering and corruption are now common in many institutions especially engineering and medical colleges/universities.
-Focused on micro-management, few ‘independent’ regulatory bodies pay minimal attention to learning outcomes or research output.
-At best, the UGC or ICSSR, etc are money distributing organisations while AICTE, Medical Council of India etc, award recognition, but do little to set and raise teaching-learning standards.
+Focused on micro-management, only a few ‘independent’ regulatory bodies pay minimal attention to learning outcomes or research outputst best, the UGC or ICSSR, etc are money distributing organisations while AICTE, Medical Council of India etc, award recognition, but do little to set and raise teaching-learning standards.

-A huge regulatory superstructure looms over the country’s schools, colleges and universities.
-A large HRD ministry at the Centre with many specialist departments is replicated in the states, and together they rigidly control government and private engineering and medical colleges, B-schools and technology institutes.
-In addition, there is a plethora of regulatory bodies as well as advisory and training organisations -- NCERT, NUEPA, UGC, AICTE, Medical Council of India, and separate legally mandated bodies for professional education in law, accounting, cost accounting, company secretarial practice and architects.
+There is a huge regulatory superstructure looms over the country’s schools, colleges and universities.
+A large HRD ministry at the Centre with many specialist departments is replicated in the states, and together they rigidly control government and private undergraduate, engineering and medical colleges, B-schools and technology institutes.
+In addition, there is a plethora of regulatory bodies as well as advisory and training organisations -- NCERT, NUEPA, UGC, AICTE, Medical Council of India, etc, and separate legally mandated bodies for professional education in law, accounting, cost accounting, company secretarial practice and architects.

 With over-regulated and over-subsidised government colleges and higher education in the dumps, middle and upper class students are migrating abroad or to a new genre of private universities with high tuition fee structures -- by Indian standards.
 This phenomenon is exacerbating inequalities in society, adding class to caste and communal tensions in Indian society.

+The educatiosn system needs an administrative and scholastic clean up, and vastly more funds for adequate faculty creation, their training and scholarships for poorer students.

+(979)